smarie/develop-behind-proxy/README.md

 By default PyCharm relies on the python distribution (e.g. conda) to install the packages.
 Therefore if you configured conda, PyCharm will be able to download packages from the web.

-In addition, in order for PyCharm to be able to download its own updates, it needs to be configured:
-Enable "Manual Proxy Configuration" under *File > Settings > Appearance & Behaviour > System Settings > HTTP Proxy*.
+In addition, in order for PyCharm to be able to download its own updates, it needs to be configured under *File > Settings > Appearance & Behaviour > System Settings > HTTP Proxy*:

+* If possible, enable "Auto-detect Proxy settings" and possibly enter your automatic proxy configuration URL here.
+* Otherwise, enable "Manual Proxy Configuration" .

 (Tested with Community Edition 2016.2.3:)

 You may then add the proxy's server certificate to the list of trusted servers, using *Tools > Server Certificates*